Terry Tempest Williams: Early life, education, and work

 In 2003, the University of Utah awarded Williams an honorary doctorate.
-That year she also co-founded the University's acclaimed Environmental Humanities master's degree program, where she taught for thirteen years and was the Annie Clark Tanner Teaching Fellow.
-In February 2016, the University approached Williams about contract revisions days after she and her husband successfully bid on a 1,120 acre oil and gas lease to protest federal energy policies in environmentally sensitive areas of Utah.
-According to The Salt Lake Tribune, the Williams' "gesture ... angered Utah's political brokers".
+That year she also co-founded the University's Environmental Humanities master's degree program, where she taught for thirteen years and was the Annie Clark Tanner Teaching Fellow.

-The University denied that the contract issue was related to the oil and gas lease or Williams' other activism.
+In February 2016, officials at the University of Utah approached Williams about contract revisions, days after she and her husband successfully bid on an oil and natural gas lease for 1,120 acres of land near their home in Castle Valley, Utah to protest federal energy policies in what Williams described as environmentally sensitive areas of Utah.
+According to Brian Maffley of The Salt Lake Tribune, the Williams' "gesture ... angered Utah's political brokers".
+The University denied the contract issue was related to the oil and gas lease or Williams' other activism, stating the goal was to (as summarized by Maffley) "align the terms of her employment with university human resources and travel guideline".
 Nevertheless in an April 25, 2016, letter to the University's associate vice president for faculty she wrote: "My fear is that universities, now under increased pressure to raise money, are being led by corporate managers rather than innovative educators."
 Williams resigned from the University of Utah in late April 2016, after six weeks of contract negotiations she described as "humiliating".
+The main point of contention was Williams's practice of taking students into isolated wilderness areas for extended periods, which University officials said exposed the school to significant financial liability and caused "resentment" among students who preferred to not travel.

-Terry Tempest Williams is currently Writer-in-Residence at the Harvard Divinity School.
-Her courses that she is teaching include "Finding Beauty in a Broken World" and "Apocalyptic Grief and Radical Joy."
-She is working with the Planetary health Alliance and the Center for the Study of World Religions in establishing The Constellation Project where the sciences and spirituality are conjoined.
+After leaving the University of Utah, Williams became a Writer-in-Residence at the Harvard Divinity School.
+She teaches several courses, including "Finding Beauty in a Broken World" and "Apocalyptic Grief and Radical Joy."
+She is working with the Planetary health Alliance and the Center for the Study of World Religions in establishing The Constellation Project, where the sciences and spirituality are conjoined.
 She has been a Montgomery Fellow at Dartmouth College where she served as the Provostial Scholar from 2011 to 2017.
 She divides her time between Castle Valley, Utah, and Cambridge, Massachusetts.
-Her husband Brooke is a writer of creative nonfiction and teaches classes at Colby College.